9K32 Strela-2: Nicaragua

 The Strela-2 was used by both Sandinista government forces and US-backed Contra insurgents during the 1979–1990 civil war.

 On 3 October 1983, at about 10:00 am, Sandinista soldier Fausto Palacios used a Strela to shoot down a Contra-operated Douglas DC-3 that had taken off from Catamacas airport in Honduras, carrying supplies, over the area of Los Cedros, in the Nueva Segovia Department.
 One crewman died in the crash and four were captured by government forces.
 The pilot, Major Roberto Amador Alvarez, as well as his co-pilot Capt.
 Hugo Reinaldo Aguilar were former members of the extinct National Guard of the former dictator Anastasio Somoza Debayle.

 On 27 August 1984, Sandinista soldier Fanor Medina Leyton shot down a Contra-operated Douglas C-47 Skytrain with a Strela.
 Sources differ over the attack and crash area: both a Russian source and Sandinista officials reported the Jinotega Department, while the Aviation Safety Network reports the Quilalí area in the Nueva Segovia department.
 All eight occupants were killed.
 The pilot, José Luis Gutiérrez Lugo, was reported as a former pilot for the Somoza family.
 Sandinista and Contra forces subsequently battled for the control of six packages dropped from the plane.

 On 5 October 1986 a Corporate Air Services C-123 Provider (HPF821, previously N4410F and USAF 54-679, (c/n 20128)) conducting a covert drop of arms to Contra fighters in Nicaragua was shot down by Sandinista soldier José Fernando Canales Alemán, using an SA-7.
 CIA pilots William J. Cooper and Wallace "Buzz" Sawyer as well as radio operator Freddy Vilches were killed in the crash.
 Loadmaster Eugene Hasenfus parachuted to safety and was taken prisoner.
 He was later released in December 1986.
 The flight had departed Ilopango Airport, El Salvador loaded with 70 Soviet-made AK-47 rifles and 100,000 rounds of ammunition, rocket grenades and other supplies.

 On 15 June 1987, a Contra-operated Beechcraft Baron 56TC (reg.
 N666PF, msn.
 TG-60) was hit by Sandinista anti-aircraft fire over the Nueva Segovia Department.
 The (formerly civilian) light utility aircraft, which was removed from the US registry two years before, and was reportedly modified to carry rockets for use in an air-to-ground light strike role, was downed after an attack that reportedly included dropping leaflets and, possibly, reconnaissance.
 The aircraft crashed 6 km inside Honduras, in an area known as Cerro El Tigre and its three occupants, all former military elements of the Somoza dictatorship, were injured and captured after the crash landing and were treated in Honduras.
 The pilot, Juan Gomez, a former colonel in Somoza's National Guard was also reported to be the head of the Contra air force.
-A Russian source credits the Baron's downing to an Strela-2 fired from Murra by Sandinista soldier Jose Manuel Rodriguez.
+A Russian source credits the Baron's downing to a Strela-2 fired from Murra by Sandinista soldier Jose Manuel Rodriguez.